-This article will instruct you how to prepare a news data import sheet, and bulk import news into your web site in Campus Suite.
+This article will instruct you on how to prepare a news data import sheet and bulk import news into your web site in Campus Suite.
 News being the time-sensitive data that it is... it's often not available to export out of your current system.
-However, if you are able to export it into .xls or .csv formats, you can use that to prepare your import sheet.
+However, if you can export it into .xls or .csv formats, you can use that to prepare your import sheet.
 Typically, customers manually enter news releases directly into their web site, or hand-populate our supplied template below.
 If using an import sheet, the data within will need to be put into the proper format before it can be imported into Campus Suite.
 See the video and written documentation on how to import news into Campus Suite below.

 Download the v3 News Import Template (a Google spreadsheet) and use it to populate your news articles before bulk importing.
 The only required fields for news data imports are the title, the timestamp, and the department ID.
 The department ID is the ID of the department within your new web site that you want the news imported into.
 You can find the ID to any department by logging in to your dashboard, going to Sites and Departments, and rolling over the desired department.
 Look down at the bottom-left tray in your browser to see the ID as part of the URL.
-See screenshot at right (Click for larger view).
+See the screenshot at right (Click for larger view).

 Preparing the import sheet

-Now that you have a populated sheet with all your data, let's review the columns, and any needed special formatting.
+Now that you have a populated sheet with all your data, let's review the columns and any needed special formatting.

 - Shared Depts - Optional.
 The ID's of any other departments this article should be shared with, separated by a pipe |.

 - Title - Required.
 The name of your news article.

 - Timestamp - Required.
 The date of your news article.
 Time is typically not needed, but you can add it if you have one.
 This date should be the date the article appears(ed) on your site.
 This field requires special formatting described below.